 The course you want to get onto may have specific qualification needs (i.e. 3 6s at GCSEs).
 Most college courses require fairly low grades to give everyone a chance to get on the course that they may want to study.
 As a general rule five 9-5s are needed to study A-Levels and slightly lower grades are needed for NVQs and BTECs, although this does depend on the college and the specific course you are studying.
 Whatever your results, you have to be honest on the application because they will ask for your certificates as proof anyway.

 If you've not currently got your GCSE grades the college will ask for predicted grades and your teachers will be able to tell you what you're predicted in each subject.

 Section 8: Tell us about yourself.

 Try and make this section as interesting as possible.
 This is the only area of the application form where you get to make a bit of an impression.
-Treat it as though you're applying to a job; talk about your hobbies and what you do in your spare time but be specific.
-For example, don’t talk about shopping or ‘hanging out with friends’, or even just reading, instead talk about what genres you like to read or what activities you do with your friends.
+Treat it as though you're applying for a job; talk about your hobbies and what you do in your spare time but be specific.
+For example, don’t talk about shopping or ‘hanging out with friends, or even just reading, instead talk about what genres you like to read or what activities you do with your friends.
 Also try to mention what you want to get out of your college course and what you plan on doing after college, whether it's an apprenticeship, a job or university.